SS-2005/Strivers-A2Z-DSA-Python/README.md

         }
         total = 0
         for i in range(len(s)):
-            # If current value is less than next value → subtract
             if i + 1 < len(s) and values[s[i]] < values[s[i + 1]]:
                 total -= values[s[i]]
             else: